Trading 101: Fundamental vs Technical Analysis

 Traders will look into fundamental analysis when trying to work out the value of a financial asset.
 To do this, they will examine both economic and financial factors that can affect the value of the asset.
 Factors can also include macroeconomic issues such as the overall economy as well as microeconomic factors which can outline a company’s management and its effectiveness.

 Fundamental analysis uses an economic approach in determining currency movements.
-Financial, social and political forces also come into play.
-Central bank movements, interest rate cycles, inflation, manufacturing and services, employment figures and other various economic barometres are used in this analysis.
-Interest rates can significantly influence currency values.
-If one country’s interest rates are higher then another country, it holds a higher interest rate yield.
-Therefore, the currency could be more valuable due to a positive interest rate swap.
+Economic, social and political forces also come into play.
+Central bank movements, interest rate cycles, inflation, manufacturing and services, employment figures and other various economic barometers are used in this analysis.

-Sensitive or tumultuous meetings between nation leaders can also influence foreign exchange values, if there are unresolved economic issues.
+Sensitive or tumultuous meetings between national leaders can also influence foreign exchange values if there are unresolved economic issues.
 Trade talks between the United States and China can be used as an example here.
-Sometimes, even passing comments by country leaders can result in a buy-up or sell-off.
+Sometimes, even passing comments by country leaders can result in a buy-up or sell-off

-The below chart of the ASX200 is an example of resistance and support lines, identified over a 3-week period.
+The below chart of the ASX200 is an example of resistance and support lines.
+They have been identified over a 3-week period.